irsbugs/cmrt/Who can Login.md

 Ventraip provide a Webmail service.
 This is used by CMRT officials to receive emails sent to the account they are responsible for operating.
 These include:

-* CMRT President - president@cmrailtrail.org.au - Current President and VP.
+* CMRT President - president@cmrailtrail.org.au - Currently: Janice and Geoff
-* CMRT Treasurer - treasurer@cmrailtrail.org.au - Current Treasurer.
+* CMRT Treasurer - treasurer@cmrailtrail.org.au - Currently: Des
-* CMRT Secretary - secretary@cmrailtrail.org.au - Current Secretary.
+* CMRT Secretary - secretary@cmrailtrail.org.au - Currently: Maureen.
-* CMRT Committee - committee@cmrailtrail.org.au - Current Committee members.
+* CMRT Committee - committee@cmrailtrail.org.au - Currently: Steve F., Ken, Greg, Steve H. and Kate.

 * CMRT Admin - admin@cmrailtrail.org.au - Current IT Support Admistrator(s).
+Currently: Ken, Wayne, Castlemaine IT company?, Ian.

 If there is a change in the person that performs any of the above roles, then the login details and the e-mail account is passed to the replacement person.